pytorch/serve/docs/metrics.md

 ### Starting TorchServe Metrics

 Whenever torchserve starts, the [backend worker](https://github.com/pytorch/serve/blob/master/ts/model_service_worker.py) initializes `service.context.metrics` with the [MetricsCache](https://github.com/pytorch/serve/blob/master/ts/metrics/metric_cache_yaml_impl.py) object.
-The `model_metrics` (backend metrics) section within the specified yaml file will be parsed, and Metric objects will be created based on the parsed section and added  that are added to the cache.
+The `model_metrics` (backend metrics) section within the specified yaml file will be parsed, and Metric objects will be created based on the parsed section and added to the cache.

 This is all done internally, so the user does not have to do anything other than specifying the desired yaml file.